johnhany/awesome-list/README.md

 * [peewee](https://github.com/coleifer/peewee) - A small, expressive orm -- supports postgresql, mysql and sqlite.

 * [TinyDB](https://github.com/msiemens/tinydb) - A lightweight document oriented database written in pure Python and has no external dependencies.

+* [MyCAT](https://github.com/MyCATApache/Mycat-Server) - An enforced database which is a replacement for MySQL and supports transaction and ACID.

 * [Pony](https://github.com/ponyorm/pony) - An advanced object-relational mapper.